aurollan/Embedded_C_STM32F3/11.SYSTICK/readme.md

 not the case in our project (CMSIS library).
 If you want to verify this you can check the`inc/stm32f303xc.h` file.

+#### How to use interrupt function ?
+Interrupt functions are already implemented by the `asm/startup_stm32f030x8.s`.
+But the file provide weak aliases.

+	asm/startup_stm32f030x8.s
+	line 176

+This mean that you can override it simply by implementing your own version of target function.
+Even if you can use your own version you must use expected definition:

+- return nothing (void)
+- no parameter (void)

+You MUST use exactly the same name for a simple reason:
+- The interrupt function call is implemented with that name and you can't change it

+Except the 3 points above, you can do whatever you want in this function.
+In this project, we just switch on the led on for 500 ms to actually see the systick interrupt before returning to our main program which turn it off.

 ### What is the speed of our clock ?
 Our device max clock speed is 72 Mhz but in this project we use the `src/system_stm32f3xx.c` from STM32 cube repository, setting up our clock speed to 8 Mhz.
 Now you have enought information to make Systick interrupting your program flow every x ms.

 Enjoy :)